 - new feature requests that arise from testing, or

 - issues caused by customisations applied by a third-party or where the warranty of support has expired.

 If work is required to repair customised functionality, it:

 - will be assessed as a separate project

 - may incur a cost, and

 - will not be part of the release process timeline.

 Updating production environments

-At the end of this stage, all production environments are on the latest release version.
+At the end of this stage, our aim is to have all production environments on the latest release version.